Frequently Asked Questions

 What training is not eligible for in-service credit?

-Training on agency policy and equipment purchases will not be eligible for in-service credits.
+Training on agency policy and equipment purchases, reading the Law Enforcement Digest, and committee and association meetings will not be eligible for in-service credits.

 Who is required to maintain records of In-Service training?